Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-datatable/README.md

 ### Custom Empty content template

-You can add a template that will be showed when there are no result in your datatable:
+You can add a template that will be shown when there are no results in your datatable:

 ```html
 <adf-datatable